rrutt/cb-bread/README.md

 **_Added in Release 1.2.0_**: The application allows purging the documents displayed on the current results page from a view query, as filtered by the optional **Doc Filter** JavaScript expression.

+**_Added on Release 1.3.0_**: The application contains a **hostMappings.json** file that can be used to define short _nicknames_ for common Couchbase cluster connection hosts.
+This list displays in a new browser tab if you click on the **Hosts** link at the top of the new connection page.
+Copy/paste any nickname from this mapping list into the "**(host)**" text field on the connection page to connect to the corresponding Couchbase cluster.

-**_Release 1.2.5_**: Has been tested on Windows 7 and Windows 10 using Node.js version 8 and the pre-compiled binary for the Couchbase NPM module.
+**_Release 1.3.0_**: Has been tested on Windows 7 and Windows 10 using Node.js version 8 and the pre-compiled binary for the Couchbase NPM module.
 This release has also been tested on Windows using Node.js version 10.10.0 with a Visual Studio compiler environment installed.
 A pre-built standalone version of the application is included as a 7-Zip archive file for Windows users without a Visual Studio compiler installed.

 ### Screen Shots